garimasc/emotional_classification/README.md

 <img src="images/bert_training_validation.png" height = "250">
 </p>

+With this model, we reach an accuracy of over **93%** on both the training and validation datasets.

 #### Outperforms Logistic Regression with TF-IDF Vectorization
+The Keras NN classifier using BERT embeddings significantly outperforms the Logistic Regression classifier with TF-IDF embeddings due to its ability to capture complex contextual information and nuanced relationships in the text.

 <p align="center">
 <img src="images/tfidf_w2v_bert.png" height = "200">
 <img src="images/bert_precision_recall_curve.png" height = "200">
 </p>

+However, like other models, the classfier performs best for frequent labels like *joy*/*sadness*, and underperforms when it comes to *love*/*surprise*.
+We can clearly see this in the precision-recall curves above.

 ## Is our model accurate on external data?